CuriBio/python-github-template/README.rst

+IMPORTANT: before using this template to create repo that will be published to PyPI, check that the desired name of the repo is available on PyPI.

 After creating a copy of this template, change the name of the package in `setup.py`, `setup.cfg`, `pytest.ini`, `MANIFEST.in`, `codebuild_formation.yaml` and the subfolder within the `src` directory.
 In the Readme, change the all the `python-github-template` in links to point to the new repo name.
 Before CodeBuild can automatically publish to PyPI, the package must be registered using command `twine register`: https://twine.readthedocs.io/en/latest/#twine-register